-There are a lot of smart lights that work with Alexa, but we think the best Alexa compatible devices of this ilk are the Philips Hue smart lights.
+There are a lot of smart lights that work with Alexa, but we think the best Alexa compatible devices in this category are the Philips Hue smart lights.
 That's because Philips has the widest range of bulb types, and the Hue app lets you do far more with those lights than ones from other companies.

 Philips sells several different types of smart lights, but the company's basic Hue White Starter kit includes two bulbs as well as a small hub that links the lights to your Wi-Fi.
 From there, you can command Alexa to dim the lights, and the bulbs will respond.
 The bulbs in this kit don't change color, though; for that, you'll want the Philips Hue White and Color Ambiance A19 bulb starter kit.
 In fact, Philips makes a wide range of smart LEDs and light fixtures; check out our guide to Philips Hue lights to see what each does.

 Read our full Philips Hue White LED Starter Kit review.

 When it comes to the best Alexa compatible devices, Philips Hue lights are tops, but they require you to also install a bridge for you to control them.
 By comparison, the Lifx Mini smart bulb can connect directly to your Wi-Fi network, which can make setup much easier.
 At just 2.2 inches long, the Lifx Mini bulbs will fit in a variety of desk lamps and small light fixtures.